-§901.60 - Authorization to Sell Firefighting Equipment - Proceeds - Promulgation of Rules and Regulations
+§19-901.60 - Authorization to Sell Firefighting Equipment - Proceeds - Promulgation of Rules and Regulations

-A. The State Department of Agriculture is authorized to sell firefighting equipment to rural fire departments cooperating with the

-State Department of Agriculture in fire control under the terms of written cooperative agreements.

-- B. All proceeds derived from the sale of firefighting equipment by the State Department of Agriculture pursuant to the provisions of this act shall be deposited with the State Treasurer to be credited to the Rural Fire Defense Equipment Revolving Fund. - C. The State Department of Agriculture shall promulgate such rules and regulations pursuant to the Administrative Procedures Act and is authorized to require from the rural fire departments such information, forms and reports as are necessary for properly and efficiently administering this section and Section 4 of this act.
-Added by Laws 1988, c.
-294, § 6, operative July 1, 1988.
+- A. The State Department of Agriculture is authorized to sell firefighting equipment to rural fire departments cooperating with the State Department of Agriculture in fire control under the terms of written cooperative agreements. - B. All proceeds derived from the sale of firefighting equipment by the State Department of Agriculture pursuant to the provisions of this act shall be deposited with the State Treasurer to be credited to the Rural Fire Defense Equipment Revolving Fund. - C. The State Department of Agriculture shall promulgate such rules and regulations pursuant to the Administrative Procedures Act and is authorized to require from the rural fire departments such information, forms and reports as are necessary for properly and efficiently administering this section and Section 4 of this act.

-§901.61 - Administration of Rural Fire Protection Program -Acquisition of Federal Excess Property - Rural Fire Protection Coordination Districts
+§19-901.61 - Rural Fire Protection Program - Rural Fire Protection Coordination Districts